 You can enable/disable individual built-in filters, but you cannot delete or rename them.

-Location of Saved Filters
+Location and Sharing of Saved Filters

 By default, filters and their settings are saved to AppData\Roaming, where they might be accessible from multiple development PCs (in environments where profile roaming services are enabled).
 Specifically, the following items of the VA Step Filter are saved: